Merging Decision Transformers: Weight Averaging for Forming Multi-Task Policies: Experiments

-While we have so far studied merging two randomly initialized DTs as a baseline, we would get much better results if we merge two (or more) models which share a common initialization, as they will likely be much closer in weight space.
+We may obtain better results if we merge two (or more) models which share a common initialization.
 Additionally, if models are encouraged to stay close to this original initialization, then we may also see better merging results.
-This could be accomplished through any regularization process, such as adding a shared auxiliary loss, so that we co-train while finetuning.
-We believe these two strategies are useful for merging DTs, and transformers in general.